Career Science

 Salary negotiation: the data says you should always try

 A CareerBuilder survey found that 73% of employers are willing to negotiate salary on an initial offer.
-Yet according to multiple surveys, only about 36-45% of candidates actually try.
+Yet in the same survey, 55% of workers said they do not ask for more when offered a new position.
 The gap represents real money left on the table.

 Candidates who don't negotiate